syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/looping.md

 ## EnableLooping

-The looping support is achieved by setting the `EnableLooping` proeprty to true.
+The looping support is achieved by setting the `EnableLooping` property to true.

 {% tabs %}